HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Yucca elephantipes otherwise known as a Spineless Yucca or Stick Yucca growing in a house

-It's common to buy a Yucca which has been grown from a special "log" or stem, after potting it up, the new green growth emerges out of the top of this stem and the roots grow out of the bottom and into the soil.
+It's common to buy a Yucca which has been grown from a special "log" or stem, after potting it up, the new green growth emerges out of the top of this trunk and the roots grow out of the bottom and into the soil.
 It can look a lot like a miniature palm tree, or in some cases a Dragon Tree (Dracaena).

 Several multi stemmed Yucca elephantipes plants all in the same pot

-The leathery like leaves arch and will eventually yellow and fall off, replaced by the new top growth, this gradually increases the height of the plant.
-The exposed trunk is certainly attractive by itself but a tall plant can lose its appeal by appearing "leggy", and this is why its normal to find several Yucca's in a pot all of different sizes to negate this future "leggy" effect.
+The exposed trunk is certainly attractive by itself but a tall plant can lose its appeal by appearing "leggy", and this is why it's normal to find several Yucca's in a pot all of different sizes to negate this future "leggy" effect.

-We've learnt a bit about the plant so lets dive into the Care instructions, which if you follow will keep your Yucca in great condition and health.
+Let's dive into the Care instructions, and if you follow them, they will help keep your Yucca in excellent condition and healthy for years to come.

 Tom Knight profile photo